Meet the awesome therapists who keep Early Bird thriving!

 Community Based Rehabilitative Service Providers:

 Lisa Cook graduated from the University of Maryland in 1989 with a bachelor’s degree in Special Education.
 In 1997 she earned her master’s degree in Special Education at HofstraUniversity in Uniondale, NY.
 She holds certification with North Carolina Infant Toddler Family Services and is ABA/Behavioral Therapist/behavioral Intervention Lisa is originally from New York.
 The job responsibility she finds most enjoyable is working with families and seeing fundamental changes.
 She says, “Love, love, love my job!”
-She loves her family and has two amazing kids and husband.
+She loves her family and has two amazing kids.
 A fun fact about her life is that in her spare time she loves to bake and she has a chocolate business where she makes homemade chocolates!